-Bakery Style Chocolate Chip Cookies: The absolute perfect chocolate chip cookie–chewy, chocolatey, and a few secrets tips that make this traditional chocolate chip cookie one of the best ones you’ve ever had!
+The absolute perfect chocolate chip cookie recipe!
+These homemade chocolate chip cookies are chewy, chocolatey, and have a few secret ingredients that make this traditional chocolate chip cookie one of the best ones you’ve ever had!

-If you love chocolate chip cookies, you will LOVE this recipe.
+But, today is just about the classics, because if you love chocolate chip cookies, you will LOVE this recipe!

-The perfect chocolate chip cookie must be a little chewy, not bready, crispy, or crunchy.
-It shouldn’t be too thin, because thin cookies usually equals crisp cookies.
-And, it must be very chocolately.
+And, it must be very, very chocolate-chippy.
 I don’t just want a chip here or there.
 No, I want a chip in each bite.
-Preferably multiple chips.

 It took me a while to find the perfect ratio of ingredients to make this perfect cookie.
 There are a million chocolate chip cookie recipes, each with a different variation of ingredients.
 Phoebe from Friends claims Nestle Toll House is the best recipe (more like “Nestlay Toulouse”).
 Others would say it’s their grandmother’s.
 But I say this recipe is the best ratio of flour, butter, and sugar–plus all the additional ingredients that makes this recipe whole.